-Threat/Hazard Type Threat/Hazard Description Natural Antibiotic Resistance Antibiotic-resistant pathogens, or "superbugs," have acquired mutations resulting in the reduction or elimination of the effectiveness of antibiotics Emerging Infectious Diseases Other than Influenza Newly recognized diseases or known "re-emerging" or "resurgent" diseases that may have been previously controlled but are now reappearing with increasing occurrence, or threaten to increase over previously endemic levels or new populations or geographic areas-this also includes pathogens that have developed new attributes such as increased resistance or virulence
+Threat/Hazard Type Threat/Hazard Description Natural Natural Antibiotic Resistance Antibiotic-resistant pathogens, or "superbugs," have acquired mutations resulting in the reduction or elimination of the effectiveness of antibiotics Emerging Infectious Diseases Other than Influenza Newly recognized diseases or known "re-emerging" or "resurgent" diseases that may have been previously controlled but are now reappearing with increasing occurrence, or threaten to increase over previously endemic levels or new populations or geographic areas-this also includes pathogens that have developed new attributes such as increased resistance or virulence

-Threat/Hazard Type Threat/Hazard Description Heat Wave A period of elevated temperature with an identifiable beginning and end occurs in the U.S. resulting in fatalities Plant Disease A major outbreak of a plant pathogen or pest occurs in the U.S. resulting in significant direct economic losses Tsunami A tsunami with a wave of approximately 50 feet impacts the Pacific Coast of the U.S. Volcanic Eruption A volcano in the Pacific Northwest erupts impacting the surrounding areas with lava flows and ash and areas east with smoke and ash Technological / Acc idental Combustible/ Flammable Cargo Accident (Rail) Accidental conditions where a fire or an explosion of combustible or flammable substances transported by rail occurs within the U.S., resulting in fatalities Industrial Accident (Fire/Explosion) A technological accident of an industrial nature, involving an industrial site or production facility (e.g., factories) that results in a fire or explosion Migrant Surge/Mass Migration A concentrated flow or surge of migrants into the U.S. across maritime or land borders occurs Oil Spill An oil spill of national significance requiring contingency/surge operations to mitigate Pipeline Failure Accidental conditions where a failure or an explosion of hazardous substances transported by pipeline occurs within the U.S. resulting in fatalities Human Caused / Adversarial Cyber-Attack A cyber attack resulting in substantial harm to persons or critical infrastructure, significant data breaches, or the erosion of U.S. national security.
-New in SNRA 2015 New in SNRA 2015: Added 2012 Revised in SNRA 2015
+Threat/Hazard Type Threat/Hazard Description Heat Wave A period of elevated temperature with an identifiable beginning and end occurs in the United States resulting in fatalities Plant Disease A major outbreak of a plant pathogen or pest occurs in the United States resulting in significant direct economic losses Tsunami A tsunami with a wave of approximately 50 feet impacts the Pacific Coast of the United States Volcanic Eruption23 A volcano in the Pacific Northwest erupts impacting the surrounding areas with lava flows and ash and areas east with smoke and ash Technological / Acci idental Combustible/ Flammable Cargo Accident (Rail) Accidental conditions where a fire or an explosion of combustible or flammable substances transported by rail occurs within the United States, resulting in fatalities Industrial Accident (Fire/Explosion) A technological accident of an industrial nature, involving an industrial site or production facility (e.g., factories) that results in a fire or explosion Migrant Surge/Mass Migration A concentrated flow or surge of migrants into the United States across maritime or land borders occurs Oil Spill An oil spill of national significance requiring contingency/surge operations to mitigate Pipeline Failure Accidental conditions where a failure or an explosion of hazardous substances transported by pipeline occurs within the United States resulting in fatalities Human Caused / Adversarial Cyber-Attack A cyber-attack resulting in substantial harm to persons or critical infrastructure, significant data breaches, or the erosion of U.S. national security.
+Threats and hazards identified in the 2011 SNRA Threats and hazards Identified in 2011 and updated in 2015 Threats and hazards identified in 2015

-&lt;sup>21 The above event description describes the actual scenario modeled in 2011 for the SNRA project.
-It represents a specific scenario of a more general SNRA hazard event, defined as: "A tsunami impacts the U.S. resulting in direct economic losses greater than \$100 million."
+&lt;sup>22 The above event description describes the actual scenario modeled in 2011 for the SNRA project.
+It represents a specific scenario of a more general SNRA hazard event, defined as: "A tsunami impacts the United States resulting in direct economic losses greater than \$100 million."
 As the extent to which the SNRA-modeled scenario represents the total risk to the Nation of tsunamis could not be determined by the 2011 or 2015 SNRA participants, it was qualitatively analyzed and not compared with other threat or hazard events within the SNRA methodological framework.

-&lt;sup>22 The above event description describes the actual scenario modeled in 2011 for the SNRA project.
-It represents a specific scenario of a more general SNRA hazard event, defined as: "A volcanic eruption occurs in the U.S. resulting in direct economic losses greater than \$100 million."
+&lt;sup>23 The above event description describes the actual scenario modeled in 2011 for the SNRA project.
+It represents a specific scenario of a more general SNRA hazard event, defined as: "A volcanic eruption occurs in the United States resulting in direct economic losses greater than \$100 million."
 As the extent to which the SNRA-modeled scenario represents the total risk to the Nation of volcanic eruptions could not be determined by the 2011 or 2015 SNRA participants, it was qualitatively analyzed and not compared with other threat or hazard events within the SNRA methodological framework.

-&lt;sup>23 Migrant Surge/Mass Migration falls within the class of human-caused unintentional events, which the 2015 SNRA labels Technological/Accidental for consistency with the 2011 SNRA.
+&lt;sup>24 Migrant Surge/Mass Migration falls within the class of human-caused unintentional events, which the 2015 SNRA labels Technological/Accidental for consistency with the 2011 SNRA.